Evaluating GRU Algorithm and Double Moving Average for Predicting USDT Prices: A Case Study 2017-2024

 Authors

-• RAHMAT Dept. of Informatics Engineering, Universitas Malikussaleh, Lhokseumawe, Indonesia
+• Rahmat Rizky Dept. of Informatics Engineering, Universitas Malikussaleh, Lhokseumawe, Indonesia

 • Munirul ula Dept. of Informatics Engineering, Universitas Malikussaleh, Lhokseumawe, Indonesia